Are You Ready to Scale Up Your Rental Business?

 Lenders will consider up to 70-80% of your rental income as part of your regular monthly income, so as long as this figure is higher than what you pay in monthly mortgage repayments, your first rental will work in your favor when financing the second.
 For example, if your mortgage payment is $500, and you get $1000 rent on property #1, then 80% of your rental income – $500 in loan repayments still adds an extra $300 a month to your overall income.

-If neither of these strategies work for you, then an alternative approach is to try BRRRR investing to acquire your next rental business.
+If neither of these strategies works for you, then an alternative approach is to try BRRRR investing to acquire your next rental business.
 We won’t get into the exact details of how this works – you can find plenty of resources on BP that take you through the process – but using this strategy lets you buy a second rental property, even if you can’t use a traditional mortgage or have little (or no) upfront capital.

-4. Find a Partner
+4. Find a Partner to Scale Up your Rental Business

 What if your credit isn’t where it needs to be to get approved for any of the options above?
 There’s a workaround for this, too: find a partner whose credit you can use instead.
-This could be someone you know in your personal life, or an investor from industry networking platforms like REIA or BP.
+This could be someone you know in your personal life or an investor from industry networking platforms like REIA or BP.

 Use your experience and track record with your first property to help convince partners to work with you, clearly lay out your investment plan and how the profits will be divided, and then start building your portfolio together.

 If you’re serious about growing your rental business that gives you more financial freedom, then you need to grow your portfolio size.
-One rental investment isn’t going to generate enough income to let you quit your day job, but several might.
+One rental investment isn’t going to generate enough income to let you quit your day job, but some might.

-These are just some of the ways you can scale your rental business quickly, even with limited capital and less-than-perfect credit.
+These are just some of the ways you can scale up your rental business quickly, even with limited capital and less-than-perfect credit.
 If you know another great strategy for building a rental portfolio, please share it with us in the comments below!